HenryKenya/angular-unit-testing/README.md

 # Angular Unit Testing Fundamentals

-A simple application to demonstrate how to write unit tests using Jasmine in Angular.
+A simple application to demonstrate fundamentals of how to write unit tests using Jasmine in Angular.

 The test focuses on testing components and services.